Dexaran/Security-DAO-registry/README.md

 It should be noted that even a beginner is incentivised to submit audit reports and review the codes for the sake of karma.

 We must remember that smart contract systems can be of different complexity.
-As the result, it is decided to use the **length of a bytecode of audited smart-contracts compiled with `0.4.20+commit.3155dd80` compiler without optimization** as a measure of contract complexity and auditors karma coeffitient.
+As the result, it is decided to use the **length of a bytecode of audited smart-contracts compiled with `0.4.20+commit.3155dd80` compiler without optimization** as a measure of contract complexity and auditors karma coeffitient calculations.